Converting 10 Ounces to Milliliters: A thorough look

 -

 Considering significant figures: In scientific calculations, it is crucial to pay attention to significant figures.
 The number of significant figures in your final answer should be consistent with the least precise measurement in your calculation.
-For instance, if you are using a measuring device that is only accurate to one decimal place, your answer should be rounded to one decimal place.
+To give you an idea, if you are using a measuring device that is only accurate to one decimal place, your answer should be rounded to one decimal place.

 -